jlchn/language-x/shell-cheatsheet.md

-grep -w 'warning\|error\|critical' /var/log/messages #find words in a file grep -r '172.26.131.131' . find recursively grep -rnw '/path/to/somewhere/' -e 'some texts' # find text in folder files
+grep -w 'warning\|error\|critical' /var/log/messages #find words in a file grep -r '172.26.131.131' . find recursively grep -rnw '/path/to/somewhere/' -e 'some texts' # find text in folder files grep -vE "websocket" # invert match, selected lines are those not matching any of the specified patterns
 ```
 ### line count